wp-plugins/nokia-mapsplaces/readme.txt

 * Instant zooming to cities, countries and administration areas when searched
 * Increasing popup window and map size
 * Introducing place title change
-* Coordinate (with no address) selection is possible
+* Possible coordinate selection when address is not available
 * Fixed layout issues
 = 1.4.0 =
 * Nokia Maps API (2.2.0) used to generate Map and Places information